Brijeshkrishna/Brijeshkrishna/README.md

 # Info

-- 🌱 I’m currently learning everything asm
+- 🌱 I’m currently learning  asm , c, go
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play games and coding